donquixote/quick-attributes-parser/README.md

 - Low-level operations: The parser uses integer indices and array index lookups instead of object methods or `foreach ()`, to get to the next token.
 - No token preprocessing: The parser operates directly on the result of `token_get_all()`, only one terminating `'#'` is appended to mark the EOF.
 - No / lazy array copy or array slicing: The array of tokens remains unmodified throughout the parsing process, and no (or very few) other arrays are created.
-- No complex AST: The parser iterates, yielding `true` values, and writes data to a visitor.

-If you disagree with any of these optimization strategies, open an issue!
+Feel free to share your thoughts about any of these points, using the issue tracker!

 ## Usage